 The Old Town can be easily covered in a day plus maybe a museum as well.
 Taking a “hike” up to the castle grounds will reward you with sweeping views over the Old Town, Danube River and the ‘burbs (suburbs).

 I arrived in Cesky Krumlov by local bus from Ceske Budejovice and was so anxious about not knowing where to get off!
 I made it, 40 mins later with the ride only costing about $2-3 aud.
+I stayed just outside the main town area but CK is small so you can easily walk everywhere.
 The town is a scene from a fairytale surrounded by rolling green hills.
 I did a free walking tour ( free Wiseman’s walking tour ) later that afternoon.
 The free tour is a great introduction to the town’s layout and also the town’s history.
 I think it was the best place for town information and also showed us all the sights and perfect town viewing locations.
-Some of the buildings date back to the 18th century and it’s still standing today so it is literally living history.
+Some of the buildings date back to the 18th century and are still standing today.
 How did they even built the castle so high?!
 Of course, you need to hear about the walking ghosts and all the cursing that went around back then.
+The main attraction in town is the Castle which will give you a sweeping views of the town.

-There are a number of rafting companies but the place I was staying at recommended Malecek which I think also had some of the better prices around.
+The Vltava river snacks through CK and it is no surprise that there are a number of rafting companies.
+The place I was staying at recommended Malecek which I think also had some of the better prices around.
 You can choose which route you want to take that have an approximate duration time.
-I had wanted to do the 3-4 hour route but as it was mid afternoon already, the 1-2 hour route was the recommended one.
+I had wanted to do the 3-4 hour route but as it was mid afternoon already, the 1-2 hour route was the one to pick instead.
 The river isn’t deep so if you manage to not make a weir in the upright position, it’ll be ok.
-The weirs aren’t too bad by the way although I was freaking out at the first huge one we had to go down.
-You need a minimum of 2 people for a raft which is recommended over a canoe for the newbies as it’s more stable.
+You need a minimum of 2 people for a raft which is recommended over a canoe for those of us who are novices as it’s more stable.
 The only capsizes I saw were from canoes.
+It was so tranquil on the water gliding past forest.
+The ‘stops’ are well marked so you can just pull over on the bank At the end point of the 1-2hr route, there was even a bar so we treated ourselved to some local beer afterwards.
+The rafting company brings you back into town from the stopping points.

 This gallery contains 5 photos.